One of these days, maybe today in Minnesota, Don Nelson will coax another victory out of this Warriors team, and then he'll truly stand alone.

 Of course, whenever Nelson gets victory No. 1,333 (it sure didn't happen Tuesday in Washington) his young players will gather around him and Warriors employees will serenade him.

 That's a lot of victories.
-Nelson
+Nelson should enjoy the moment.

 But it's likely that not a single member of the Warriors squad he inherited almost four years ago will be there when it happens.